briank-git/dsci100-pl-demo-course/README.md

 - Otherwise writing autograder tests in PrairieLearn is relatively straightforward and similar to tests in current worksheets and tutorials
 - Appears that manual grading is done by picking a submission from a question's manual grading queue, one queue per manual graded question
 - Able to easily share questions that are language agnostic between Python and R exams

+## Demo Workspace (Tutorial) Notes
+- Multiple code references to AWS services (s3, ec2), currently workspace host is running locally in a dev mode setup not meant for many users (maybe ~100 max) and scaling to run hundreds of workspaces using only our hardware may require some changes to PL code, research needed
+- Currently issue with uids not matching between host and workspace (i.e. jupyterlab), permission denied when trying to save, create, rename
+- Configuration barely documented (had to dig into code to figure out certain config options)
+- Need to write custom autograder